 Section 2.
+Schedule of Sessions.

-Schedule of Meetings.
-The House shall meet regularly not more that three times per week for the transaction of business during sessions, at times designated by the Speaker.
+The House shall meet regularly not more than three times per week for the transaction of business during sessions, at times designated by the Speaker.
+Once a session is properly noticed and convened, it may be recessed to continue to a later time and date as necessary to address the agenda, provided that rules concerning agenda items are followed.

 Section 3.
-Place of Meetings.
+Place of Sessions.

 The House shall meet at the House Chamber at Capitol Hill, Saipan, Northern Mariana Islands, or as designated by the Speaker.

 Section 4.
 Public Sessions.

-Sessions of the House and joint sessions of the House and Senate shall be open to the public, except that the House may meet in executive sessions if authorized by the affirmative vote of two-thirds of the members and otherwise in accordance with Public Law 8-41.
+Sessions of the House and joint sessions of the House and Senate shall be open to the public, except that the House may meet in executive sessions if authorized by the affirmative vote of two-thirds of the members present.
 Final action on any legislative matter may not be taken in executive sessions.

 Section 5.
 Joint Sessions.

 A joint session of the House and Senate may be called when the President and the Speaker deem it necessary.
 Joint sessions shall be held at the time and place designated by the joint call of the two presiding officers.
 The Speaker shall preside at joint sessions but the President shall sit beside him.
 The joint call shall state the rules of procedure for the joint session and shall be adopted at the joint session.

 Section 6.
+Notice of Sessions.

-Notice of Meetings.
-Not less than 72 hours prior to convening a session or meeting, the Speaker or respective committee shall file a written public notice of the date, time, and place of a session or meeting with the Clerk and post the same at the executive branch administration building.
-When possible, notices under this section shall appear in at least one newspaper of general.
-Notices shall contain an agenda of items to be considered at the session or meeting.
-Once filed as part of this notice, and agenda may only be changed by adding items thereto by the recorded vote of the majority of the members of the House or committee.
-Once a session or meeting is properly noticed and convened, it may continue from day to day as necessary to address the agenda, provided that rules concerning agenda items are followed.
-[Reference: 1 CMC §§9909, 9910].
+Not less than 72 hours prior to convening a Regular or Special Session, the Speaker or a majority of the members of the House, shall file a written public notice of the date, time, and place of a session with the Clerk and post the same at the executive branch administration building and the Legislature's web site.
+Notices shall contain an agenda of items to be considered at the session.
+Final disposition shall not be taken on any bill, resolution (other than a commemorative resolution) or legislative initiative at such session which is not on the agenda filed with the public notice.
+Once filed as part of this notice, and agenda may only be changed by adding items thereto by the recorded vote of the majority of the members of the House.